pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 So what about Ruby?
 Not again Saf!
 Well it turns out Windows on ARM for Ruby, transpired to be a bit more complex, with even x86_64 emulation being broken in some versions.
 Users would come across this [error](https://github.com/oneclick/rubyinstaller2/issues/308), which would ultimately be solved for arm64 native builds (still broken in x86_64 emulation mode) via this [patchset](https://github.com/ruby/ruby/pull/8995/files).

-With this in place, it is now possibly to compile later versions of Ruby > 3.1 for arm64 via a clangarm64 msys2 environment, and official msys2 packages were [released](https://packages.msys2.org/package/mingw-w64-clang-aarch64-ruby?repo=clangarm64) for Ruby 3.1.4.
+With this in place, it is now possible to compile later versions of Ruby > 3.1 for arm64 via a clangarm64 msys2 environment, and official msys2 packages were [released](https://packages.msys2.org/package/mingw-w64-clang-aarch64-ruby?repo=clangarm64) for Ruby 3.1.4.

 Traveling-Ruby utilises RubyInstaller2's packages for bundling Ruby and your gems, for distribution, but is awaiting arm64 support, with a request [here](https://github.com/oneclick/rubyinstaller2/issues/362).
 One can't utilise the msys2 packages directly, without a couple of tweaks, as RI2 maintains it's [own Pacman repository](https://github.com/oneclick/rubyinstaller2-packages) with Ruby builds.